google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 cd /path/to/my-existing-site
 ```

-Only sites that are hugo modules themselves can import other hugo modules.
-So turn your existing site into a Hugo Module by executing the following commands from within your site directory:
+Only sites that are Hugo Modules themselves can import other Hugo Modules.
+Turn your existing site into a Hugo Module by running the following command from your site directory, replacing `github.com/me/my-existing-site` with your site repository:

 ```
 hugo mod init github.com/me/my-existing-site
 ```

-This will create two new files, `go.mod` for the module definitions and `go.sum` which holds the checksums for module verification.
+This creates two new files, `go.mod` for the module definitions and `go.sum` which holds the checksums for module verification.

-Afterwards, declare the docsy theme module as a dependency for your site.
-Also declare the submodule `dependencies` as a second dependency.
-The submodule will pull in both a workaround for a bug in Go's module management and the dependencies `bootstrap` and `Font-Awesome`.
+Next declare the Docsy theme module as a dependency for your site.
+You must also declare the submodule `dependencies` as a second dependency.
+This submodule pulls in both a workaround for a bug in Go’s module management and the dependencies `bootstrap` and `Font-Awesome`.

 ```
 hugo mod get github.com/google/docsy@v0.2.0-pre hugo mod get github.com/google/docsy/dependencies@v0.2.0-pre
 ```

-These commands will add both the `docsy` theme module and the `dependencies` submodule to your definition file `go.mod`.
+These commands add both the `docsy` theme module and the `dependencies` submodule to your definition file `go.mod`.

-### Alter the docsy theme definition from local install to Hugo module
+### Update your config file

-Inside your `config.toml, identify the following line:
+In your `config.toml` file, update the theme setting to use Hugo Modules.
+Find the following line:

 ```
 theme = ["docsy"]